lsst-sqre/sasquatch/docs/faq.rst

 ------------------------------------------------------------------------------

 Typically, 0.2 FTE (Full-Time Equivalent) is sufficient to maintain Sasquatch after deployment.
-Currently, we manage Sasquatch across five different environments (Kubernetes clusters) with less than 1 FTE.
+We manage Sasquatch across the production, integration, and development :ref:`environments` with less than 1 FTE.

 How do you deploy Sasquatch on Kubernetes?
 ------------------------------------------